-The vehicle may have a compass display on the Driver Information Center (DIC).
-The compass receives its heading and other information from the Global Positioning System (GPS) antenna, StabiliTrak[®], and vehicle speed information.
+The vehicle may have a compass display on the center stack.
+The compass receives its heading and other information from the Global Positioning System (GPS) antenna, StabiliTrak®, and vehicle speed information.

 The compass system is designed to operate for a certain number of miles or degrees of turn before needing a signal from the GPS satellites.
 When the compass display shows CAL, drive the vehicle for a short distance in an open area where it can receive a GPS signal.
 The compass system will automatically determine when a GPS signal is restored and provide a heading again.
-See Compass Messages \$\phi\$ 117 for the messages that may be displayed for the compass.
+See Compass Messages ♀ 116 for the messages that may be displayed for the compass.